Species Introduction

 ✓ Expert Tip

-Regularly vacuum the substrate during water changes to prevent the build-up of waste and maintain water quality.
+Regularly vacuum the substrate during water changes to maintain cleanliness.

 Q: What behavioural patterns should I expect from Hi Fin Lyretail Swordtails?